jenny0741/UFOs/README.md

 ## Summary

 A drawback with this webpage design is the lack of compatibility between devices.
 The table does not adjust/reformat if the website is viewed on mobile, leaving information cut off.
 This also doubles as a recommendation to fix device compatibility so that data can be viewed comfortably for users on different devices.

+Another recommendation could be to reformat the page completely and place the table and filters onto a second page to make the webpage look neater.
+Alternatively